scottswezey/WP-Comment-Killer/wp-comment-killer/readme.txt

 Testing on single site and network configurations seem to work without issue.
 Please open an issue on github if you see differently.

 = I didn't install this =
 Your web host may have.
 Check with them, and contact them for support.
-That said, this is easy to disable and remove if you've fixed your spam bot issue.
+That said, this is very easy to disable and remove if you've fixed your spam bot issue.

 == Changelog ==